arizon-dread/sse/README.md

 - the message is just a string and could be a base64 encoded value, a json payload (url-encoded or with proper escape characters in place), xml or just a plain string.

 # Production runtime
-The SSE api as a stand alone application caches the messages in channels inside the go runtime and is limited to a single instance.
-There is a configuration posibility where you can use a redis like cache and stream instance to back the sse application, thus opening the posibility of a more robust and persistent message handling together with horizontal scaling posibilities.
-However, there's an issue where this is not working correctly, please refer to this issue for status and details about the bug: [#3](/../../issues/3).
+The SSE api as a stand alone application caches the messages in channels inside the go runtime and is limited to a single instance and a small amount of cached messages.
+There is a configuration posibility where you can use a redis like cache and stream instance (that satisfies the API's for caching and streaming) to back the sse application, thus opening the posibility of a more robust and persistent message handling together with horizontal scaling posibilities.

+Any configuration or license considerations of the choice of the cache and stream implementation is out of scope for SSE unless it is related to the connection config.